Vietnam.vn - Nền tảng quảng bá Việt Nam

 From a simple handwritten copy, the collection of poems has been translated into at least 37 languages with 62 translations by 79 translators worldwide - according to the collection of Dr. Vo Xuan Que.
 Each translation not only translates but also conveys the depth of thought, emotion and humanistic values of the poem, showing the respect of international friends for President Ho Chi Minh.

 Author Vo Xuan Que - who spent many years researching, collecting and introducing translations of "Prison Diary" said that accessing all 62 translations was not easy due to limited costs, time and personal conditions.
-However, he tried to collect as much information as possible about the translation name, translator, publisher, year of publication and number of poems or pages - valuable data that researchers and interested readers can look up, learn and continue to supplement.
+However, he tried to collect as much information as possible about the translation name, translator, publisher, year of publication and number of poems or pages - valuable data that can help researchers and interested readers to look up, learn and continue to supplement.

-One of the interesting things he discovered was that there were three different Spanish translations of "Prison Diary", instead of just one as Vietnam had previously known (translated by a Cuban poet).
+One of the interesting things he discovered was that there were three different Spanish translations of "Prison Diary", instead of just one as previously known in Vietnam (translated by a Cuban poet).
 There were even two translations in the minority languages of Spain, Basque and Galician.
 These cultural regions, both geographically and traditionally very far from Vietnam, paid special attention to a poetic work by a revolutionary leader from the East.

 Another perspective from international readers